sanand0/prompts/afterslides.md

 - After each summary, include the first 10 words of the slide's relevant transcript inside a `<transcript>` tag to show where the summary is inserted.
 - Add these appendix sections at the end:
   - Quiz.
 List ≤5 non-trivial quiz questions based on the content, each ≤25 words.
   - Errata.
-Fact-check every bullet points and list any corrections.
+Fact-check every supporting statement and list any corrections.
 Cite sources.
   - Counterpoints.
 Research and append alternative views to bullets.
 Cite sources.
   - Feedback.
 List ≤5 ways the speaker could improve clarity, engagement, or informativeness.